freshe/c-cpu-bench/README.md

 How to use: ./cputest

+How to build:

+clang *.c -O2 -o cputest\
-How to build: gcc *.c -O2 -o cputest
+gcc *.c -O2 -lpthread -lm -o cputest